 He later signed a deal with ITV, which saw him present three series of Piers Morgan On… before presenting Piers Morgan’s Life Stories, a popular show which saw him get to know and interview political figures and celebrities from Cheryl Cole to Gordon Brown.
 He continues to present Good Morning Britain in the UK and Piers Morgan’s Life Stories, continuing his long and varied career in broadcast media.

 Alongside his presenting roles, Piers has authored eight books and found himself as a regular columnist with The Daily Mail – touching on current affairs and expressing his own opinions.
 He also enjoys delivering keynote speeches for corporate audiences, where he is appreciated as a leading authority in the world of business, show business and politics.

-Book TV Presenter Piers Morgan to speak at your next event or conference with the Champions Speakers agency, simply contact us via firstname.lastname@example.org or speak to a booking agent directly on 0207 1010 553.
+To book Piers Morgan to make a personal appearance at your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.

 When at corporate events, Piers is known to cover the following topics:

 - British Journalism

 - TV Presenting & Broadcasting